 Top five inspirational travel quotes

-“If we were meant to stay in one place, we’d have roots instead of feet, he said” – Rachel Wolchin.
+“If we were meant to stay in one place, we’d have roots instead of feet” – Rachel Wolchin.

 We have two eyes to see, two ears to hear and two hands to feel.
 And we are given two feet to move – not just from home to the supermarket, but to walk, to explore and to feel alive.
 Likewise, we all have a brain with a huge capacity for learning – one of the biggest in all of the animal kingdom – that we should not just use a fraction of.
 One of the ways we can utilize this brainpower is while travelling; when education is constant.
 Without much effort, we are constantly educated about other people’s cultures and ways of life, maximising the brain’s learning capacity.
 If you desire travel, wasting an opportunity to explore and learn about the world around us would be an awful shame.